-His exact age has been difficult to pin down at the time of The Great Wave off Kanagawa's making.
-However, it's commonly believed he was in his seventies.
-Hokusai began painting at age 6, and at 14, he served as an apprentice to a wood-carver.
+Hokusai’s exact age has been difficult to pin down at the time of The Great Wave off Kanagawa’s making, but it’s commonly believed he was in his seventies.
+He began painting at age 6, and at 14, he served as an apprentice to a wood-carver.
 By 18, Hokusai was taking lessons from ukiyo-e style printmaker Katsukawa Shunshō.
-Unbeknownst to the young aspiring artist, this path would lead to Japan's most iconic work of art.
+Unbeknownst to the young aspiring artist, this path would lead to one of Japan’s most iconic works of art.

 5. The Great Wave off Kanagawa can be seen in museums all around the world.

-Because it is a woodblock print, there are lots of Great Waves to go around.
-The Metropolitan Museum of Art in New York City, the British Museum of London, the Art Institute of Chicago, LACMA of Los Angeles, Melbourne's National Gallery of Victoria, and Claude Monet's oft-portrayed home and garden all boast a print in their public displays.
+Because it’s a woodblock print, there are lots of Great Waves to go around, and you can see them in museums across the globe.
+The Metropolitan Museum of Art in New York City, the British Museum of London, the Art Institute of Chicago, LACMA of Los Angeles, Melbourne’s National Gallery of Victoria, and Claude Monet’s oft-portrayed home and garden all boast a print.